Max Muncy Player Props: Dodgers vs. Reds

-The Los Angeles Dodgers, including Max Muncy (.238 on-base percentage in past 10 games, 94 points below season-long percentage), take on starting pitcher Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Wednesday at 7:10 PM ET.
+The Los Angeles Dodgers and Max Muncy, who went 1-for-3 with an RBI last time in action, battle Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Thursday at 12:35 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Reds.
+In his last game he had a one-hit performance (1-for-3) against the Reds.

 Max Muncy Game Info & Props vs. the Reds